macddmac/P3PROPHET/README.md

 - Rivan - Our alternate front end coder who is focusing on analyzing data for endangered species

 # What is our project?
 Our project focues on endagered animal species and shows trends in the statistics related to them!
+We also give information through fun activities for kids and adults.
+People of all ages can navigate and learn about all kinds of animals and hopefully gain insight into how precious they are to our world.

 # What will the website feature?
-- Certain endangered species and the cause of their endangerment
+- Home page with navigation options to our key wesbite highlights
+- Cat API that gives random facts about cats
+- Login system used for new/old users to log in and access our page
+- Cool looking tiger animations
+- About us page that gives credit to everyone that helped build the page
+- Data storage page that gives information about animals not specially featured
+- Minilabs where collaborators can show cool codes that have built
 ---------------------------